codevogel/svelte-db-portal/tutorial/4-load-and-display-data/README.md

 - We import the `UserWithProfile` and `SessionWithAverageScore` types to type the data we receive from the `load` function.
 - We create a `TableData` object that contains the data for the Table, including the caption, columns, and rows.
     - We use the `getSessionEnd` function to calculate the end time of the session based on the start time and duration.
+    - We make the rows clickable by providing a `url` for each row, which navigates to the session detail page when clicked.
 - We add a User Profile card that displays the user's profile information
     - We use the `getCurrentAge` function to calculate the user's age based on their date of birth.
 - We display the user's sessions in a Table, using the `Table` component we created earlier